 What’s The Rush?
 Round 1 vs. Round 2 For MBA Applicants

 As a former Admissions Dean and Director, my job was to project the number of offers I could make given the Dean’s enrollment target and my projected applications.
-The projections are typically quite accurate and based on several factors including the number of GMAT/GRE reports sent to a given school, the overall number of test takers, the number of inquiries a director observes compared to the number of inquiries year to date.
-With this information at hand, a director instructs his or her admissions team to invite a percentage of the applicant pool to interview (or in the case of open interviews, advises his or her team to make a percentage of offers).
+The projections are typically quite accurate and based on several factors including the number of GMAT/GRE reports sent to a given school, the overall number of test takers, and the number of inquiries a director observes compared to the number of inquiries year to date.
+With this information at hand, a director instructs their admissions team to invite a percentage of the applicant pool to interview (or in the case of open interviews, advises their team to make a percentage of offers).

-When the admissions team begins to make offers in round 2, the director uses the same percentage because he or she does not yet know the yield on any of the decisions he or she has made round 1.
-Round 1 tends to be a smaller pool and more clear cut (very qualified candidates and also weaker candidates that believe that Round 1 gives them an advantage over round 2).
-Schools tend to encourage round 1 applications to smooth out the bottlenecks in round 2 because round 2 tends to be 2 to 6 times the size of round 1 and the adcom is not only reviewing and interviewing applications in round 2, but also trying to yield the round one candidates.
-Once first round admitted applicants begin to make enrollment deposits (typically in round 3), the director will adjust the percentage of admits for all subsequent rounds and for the waitlist, often looking at the waitlist at the same time he/she is reviewing round 2 or 3.
+When the admissions team begins to make offers in Round 2, the director uses the same percentage because they do not yet know the yield on any of the decisions they have made Round 1.
+Round 1 tends to be a smaller pool and more clear cut (very qualified candidates and also weaker candidates that believe that Round 1 gives them an advantage over Round 2).
+Schools tend to encourage Round 1 applications to smooth out the bottlenecks in Round 2 because Round 2 tends to be 2–6 times the size of Round 1 and the adcom is not only reviewing and interviewing applications in Round 2, but also trying to field the Round 1 candidates.
+Once first-round admitted applicants begin to make enrollment deposits (typically in Round 3), the director will adjust the percentage of admits for all subsequent rounds and for the waitlist, often looking at the waitlist at the same time they are reviewing Round 2 or 3.

 So, what does all this mean for you?
-If you aren’t ready for round 1, don’t worry.
-Your chances of getting in for round 2 should basically be the same for schools that do not roll their admissions.
-If you are ready to apply in round 1 and the MBA program admits you, you have the advantage of knowing your fate earlier, obtaining financial aid, visas, housing and getting to know your classmate and you can alleviate your safety schools from your list, sit back and relax.
+If you aren’t ready for Round 1, don’t worry.
+Your chances of getting in for Round 2 should basically be the same for schools that do not roll their admissions.
+If you are ready to apply in Round 1 and the MBA program admits you, you have the advantage of knowing your fate earlier, obtaining financial aid, visas, housing, and getting to know your classmates.
+You can eliminate your safety schools from your list, sit back, and relax.

 Applying to a top b-school?
 The talented folks at Accepted have helped hundreds of applicants get accepted to their dream programs.
 Whether you are figuring out where to apply, writing your application essays, or prepping for your interviews, we are just a call (or click) away.